Find a Meeting Near You Phone icon 800-643-9618

 Call 800-948-8417 Question iconSponsored to speak to a treatment specialist and discuss your rehab options.

 You will also receive suggestions on how to change your lifestyle to minimize further damage to your liver.
-Your doctor may also put you on a low sodium diet to reduce side effects related to abdominal fluid retention.
+Your doctor may also put you on a low-sodium diet to reduce side effects related to abdominal fluid retention.

-It is also recommended that liver disease patients avoid foods high in fat because fatty liver disease precedes cirrhosis and can be part of cirrhosis symptoms.6 You may also learn about over-the-counter medications that the liver is sensitive to, such as Tylenol and specific supplements.
+It is also recommended that you avoid foods high in fat because fatty liver disease precedes cirrhosis and can be part of cirrhosis symptoms.You also avoid over-the-counter and prescription medications and supplements that are metabolized in the liver.
+These stress the liver function and can lead to overdose symptoms.

 Liver Transplant

 Treatment of cirrhosis can be tricky because your liver may not be able to tolerate or metabolize many medications.
 In situations of untreatable cirrhosis complications, a liver transplant is often considered.
 In liver transplant surgery, your diseased liver is removed and replaced with a healthy liver from an organ donor.
-It is major surgery with possible complications.
+It is a major surgery with possible complications.

 Once your providers have decided to explore liver transplant surgery, there is an extensive workup for you to qualify for surgery.
 You will be put on a list of liver transplant candidates.
 Preference for liver recipients is usually focused on the likelihood of a good result.
 After transplant surgery, patients and providers must work together closely to ensure a safe outcome and survival with a good quality of life.1